-Course 3: Diagnosis and Management of Blunt Cardiac Injury
+Module 3: Diagnosis and Management of Blunt Cardiac Injury

 The spectrum of blunt cardiac injury can range from minor soreness to dysrhythmia, free wall rupture, hemorrhage, and sudden death.
 When a patient arrives in the ED following blunt force trauma to the anterior chest wall, the emergency clinician must quickly determine whether or not the patient has a life-threatening cardiac injury that requires urgent operative management.
 This course reviews the clinical cues, diagnostic tests, and clinical manifestations of blunt cardiac injury as well as best-practice management strategies.